COGNAC: Circuit Optimization via Gradients and Noise-Aware Compilation: Implementation

 \subsection{Figure of Merit}

 COGNAC is designed to run relatively late in the compilation process, after gates have been decomposed into a native gate set and logical qubits have been mapped to the hardware layout.
-COGNAC then optimizes a four-qubit subcircuit in which all two-qubit gates are parameterized.
+COGNAC then optimizes the subcircuits in which all two-qubit gates are parameterized.

-As mentioned earlier, we use a standard figure of merit, $|\trace(U(\vec{\theta}_0)^\dagger U'(\vec{\theta}_\star))|$, assuming $U$ is an idealized unitary for the target operator and $U'$ approximates noise.
+As mentioned earlier, we use a standard figure of merit, $|\trace(U(\vec{\theta}_0)^\dagger U'(\vec{\theta}_\star))|$, assuming that $U$ is an idealized unitary for the target operator and $U'$ approximates noise.
 Each of these is calculated as the product of a series of matrices, each corresponding to a gate in the circuit.
-With $U$, these matrices are those from Figure~\ref{fig:gateset}, but for $U'$, we account for noisy $R_{zz}$ (or equivalent) gates using the model:

-Here, $E$ is a hardware-dependent constant describing the benchmarked two-qubit error rate, for example 0.01 when targeting a system with 99\% fidelity $R_{zz}$ gates.
-The function $\xi$, depicted in Figure~\ref{fig:xi}, describes how the error scales with the angle of rotation.
-This definition ensures that $\xi(\pi/2)=1$ and $\xi(0) = 0$ (accounting for the presence or absence of a fully entangling gate), and its positive derivative encourages the optimizer to follow the gradient to a zero-duration gate.
-Aside from those specifications, our $\xi$ is somewhat arbitrary.
-Picking $\xi(\theta)=2\theta/\pi$ or $\xi(\theta)=\sin^2\theta$ would have been just as valid and may model certain hardware more accurately.
+With $U$, these matrices are those of Figure~\ref{fig:gateset}, but for $U'$, we account for noisy gates using the model in \Cref{fig:xi}.
+It defines circuit fidelity $\Fid$ as the product of the fidelity of each individual gate in the circuit.
+Here, $E_i$ is a hardware-dependent constant that describes the estimated error rate of the $i$\textsuperscript{th} gate in the circuit, for example 0.01 when $\theta_i$ is the parameter for a gate with 99\% fidelity.
+The $\ell$ function is a periodic piecewise-linear function that converts the rotation angle to the duration of the underlying hardware pulse.
+The function $\xi$, depicted in Figure~\ref{fig:xi}, describes how the error scales with the duration of the gate.
+This definition ensures that $\xi(1)=1$ and $\xi(0) = 0$ (accounting for the presence or absence of a fully entangling gate), and its positive derivative encourages the optimizer to follow the gradient to a zero-duration gate.
+Leaving those specifications aside, our $\xi$ is somewhat arbitrary.
+Picking $\xi(x)=x$ or $\xi(x)=\sin^2\left(\frac{\pi}{2}x\right)$ would have been just as valid and may model certain hardware with greater accuracy.
 In practice, we find that these functions lead to circuits with a large number of small-angle gates, and by making the gradient steeper around $\theta \approx 0$, we encourage more of these angles to drop to $\theta = 0$.

-The function $U(\cdot)$ is a linear function of the sines and cosines of the various rotation angles, and the noise model adds a quadratic multiplier, so computing the gradient of our figure of merit is relatively straightforward.
-We implement all of this calculation using NumPy's libraries for matrix multiplication, and SciPy evaluates the gradient many times as it searches for better parameters.
+The function $U(\cdot)$ is a linear function of the sines and cosines of the various rotation angles, and the noise model adds a quadratic multiplier, so computing the gradient of our figure of merit is straightforward, and TensorFlow can compute this automatically.
+We implement all of this calculation using TensorFlow, which evaluates the gradient many times as it searches for better parameters.